Last updated on May 2nd, 2022 at 01:38 pm

 What are the factors affecting hydration bladder lifespan?

-The first thing that can have a huge effect on the lifespan of your bladder is the storage capacity or the amount of water that you put into it.
-The more water you put, the more it flexes.
+The first thing that can have a huge effect on the lifespan of your bladder hydration pack is the storage capacity or the amount of water that you put into it.
+The more water you put in, the more it flexes.

 Note that bladders are made of a special kind of rubber.
 But they can stretch and flex if they’re filled with too much water.

 This can then damage the material and cause it to have leaks, which is common in other packs and cheaper water reservoir brands.

 We recommend that you don’t fill the bladder fully.
 It’s best you just limit the water you put into hydration packs to around 80% to 90% of how much space it can take in so that there won’t be too much pressure.

 Also make sure that it still has space for other things like a first aid kit, paper towels, extra gear, and even lip balm or denture cleaning tablets, especially if you’re a bit picky with your things.

 Frequency of use

 How often you use the bladder will also have an effect on its lifespan.
 It won’t last long if you use it often.
 Meanwhile, if you just use hydration packs occasionally, then it makes sense for it to last longer.

 But this isn’t always the case because the rubber material of the bladder can deteriorate if it stays in a static position for a long time.